mission

 GroupGenie is

-now publicly available as a Facebook application, try it out here.
+publicly available as a Facebook application, try it out here.

 Our project, previously known as SocialFlows, was reported on the front pages of